iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/quick-start.md

 template: main.html
 ---

-# A/B Testing
+# A/B Testing and Progressive traffic shift

-!!! tip "Scenario: A/B testing and progressive rollout of KFServing models"
+!!! tip "Scenario: A/B testing and progressive traffic shift for KFServing models"
     [A/B testing](../../../concepts/buildingblocks.md#ab-testing) enables you to compare two versions of an ML model, and select a winner based on a (business) reward metric.
 In this tutorial, you will:

     1. Perform A/B testing.